 Rumplestiltskin looks him up and down.
 "And who is this?"

-"He helped me find my heart," says Ellarose.
+"He helped me find my heart," says the girl.

 The Dark One notices the pulsating light in his hand.
 His lips curve into a smile and he looks into his eyes.
 "Handsome one, isn't he?" he muses.
-Ellarose blushes.
+The girl blushes.
 The heart in Glynn's hand starts to beat rapidly.
 Rumplestiltskin giggles.
 "Well, that's embarrassing."
-He looks to Ellarose who lowers her head.
+He looks to the girl who lowers her head.

 "Anyway," Rumplestiltskin claps his hands.
 "Back to my offer."

-Her heart starts to thump even harder but she doesn't care that it's there for everyone to see.
+Her heart starts to thump even harder but she doesn't seem to care that it's there for everyone to see.
 She looks deep into his eyes.
 They glisten back at her.

 The Dark One's jaw clenches.
-"Dearie, if you don't agree, I will crush your heart," he urges and clicks his fingers.
+"If you don't agree, I will crush your heart," he urges and clicks his fingers.
 Just like that, the heart disappears from Glynn's hard and reappears in his.
-"Your choice, Dearie."
+"Your choice, dearie."

 She gulps and turns helplessly to Glynn.
 His eyes are wet with tears.

-His grandmother had taught him magic when he was a child behind his parents' backs and once she died, he swore to never use it again.
+His grandmother had taught him magic when he was a child behind his parents' backs and once she had died, he had sworn to never use it again.
 But when he looks into this girl's eyes, he knows she is worth the risk.

 "Fine," she says.
 Rumplestiltskin grins.

 "No!"
-Glynn grabs the hand quickly from the Dark One and plunges it back into Ellarose's chest.
+Glynn grabs the hand quickly from the Dark One and plunges it back into the girl's chest.
 Tears run down his face as her mouth opens and she lets out a strangled yelp.
 He slots the heart back into place and recoils.

 The Dark One's eyes are wide as he takes it what has just unfolded in front of him.